frankhart2018/moasm/README.md

 # MoASM

+:no_entry: [DEPRECATED] Will be moved to at https://github.com/yamini-vm/moasm.git soon.

 MoASM is an esoteric low-level assembly like language in which the instructions are written in morse code.

 ## Installation and usage